har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * Wifi access for downloading data or track logs and configuring user options.
 The unit acts as a Wifi access point and web server.
 So you can access datalogs/configuration with a smartphone or laptop.
 * Navigate a route with waypoints from one of up to 7 route files in FormatGEO .wpt format that were previously uploaded to the gpsvario.
-* 128x64 LCD display of GPS altitude, climb/sink rate, distance from start/to waypoint, ground speed, glide ratio, course/compass heading, bearing to start/waypoint, GPS derived clock, elapsed-time, battery, speaker, and data logging status.
+* 128x64 LCD display of GPS or barometric altitude, climb/sink rate, distance from start/to waypoint, ground speed, glide ratio, course-over-ground or compass heading, bearing to start/waypoint, time-of-day, elapsed-time, supply voltage, and speaker/data logging/bluetooth status.
 * Variometer audio feedback uses the esp32 onboard DAC and external audio amplifier driving an 8ohm cellphone speaker with sine-wave tones.
 * Flight summaries (date, start time, start and end coordinates, duration, max altitude, max climb and sink rates) are stored as single line entries in the file "flightlog.txt" in the spiffs file system.
 This text file can be downloaded using wifi and opened in a spreadsheet (open as CSV file) for analysis.
-* Optional bluetooth transmission of $LK8EX1 or $XCTRC NMEA sentences at a frequency of up to 10Hz.
+* Bluetooth transmission of $LK8EX1 or $XCTRC NMEA sentences at a frequency of up to 10Hz.

 ## Build environment
 * Ubuntu 19.04 amdx64